attribyte/acp/README.md

 ACP is Attribyte's open-source JDBC connection pool.
 It is designed to support the high throughput, concurrency, tuning, monitoring and reporting typically required to support production application servers.
-The connection pool provides logical database connections to an application from a pool of physical connections maintained by the pool.
 Connection pools are composed of segments that are used, activated, and deactivated in sequence in response to connection demand.
 When active, a segment provides logical connections from a fixed-size pool of physical connections.